 January’s Full Moon Brings a Time to Take Stock!

 The Ice Moon and Snow Moon are other names of this January Full Moon.
 It is believed by some tribes that the the light of the Full Moon of January can heat the upper atmosphere and evaporate cloud moisture that would ordinarily trap heat escaping from earth, thus facilitating radiational cooling that could lead to Winter’s ice, snow and frost.
 This Full Moon’s symbols remind us that the colder months are a perfect time to take stock of the challenges we face and what might be keeping us from reaching what we want.
+Following January’s Full Moon is the Full Moon of February, bringing Clarity and Balance!

 The Great Spirit Moon of January!